 Primary immunodeficiency and vasculitis are the priority clinical areas of this department.
 Recent years have seen huge increases in referrals for allergic disease.
 We continue to advocate for resources to meet this area of overwhelming demand.

-• Appointments for the Immunology Clinical Service are made by the Immunology Department on receipt of a referral letter from the patient’s GP or referring doctor.
+• Appointments for the Immunology Clinical Service are made on receipt of a referral letter from the patient’s GP or other referring doctor.
 Referral letters are evaluated by the consultant and appointments are offered to patients, if clinically appropriate.
+All referral letters should be sent to:

 • The wait for a routine clinical immunology appointment may be up to 24 months.
 Urgent referrals are seen sooner.
 There is no private immunology clinic available in St James’s Hospital.

-GPs and other referring healthcare professionals, are welcome to advocate changes in referral triage on behalf of patients, by contacting the department directly.
-If you feel you should be seen sooner, you should discuss this with your referring doctor who can then contact the medical team to provide further details.
+If you receive an appointment but feel you should be seen sooner, you should discuss this with your referring doctor who may then contact the Immunology medical team to provide further details.

-Waiting times for immunology clinic appointments are very long.
-The single most important factor is that there are not enough clinical immunology doctors available to provide the increasing breadth of service required for an increasing number of patients.
-The large increases in referrals for allergic diseases are largely responsible for very long waiting times.
-Unfortunately, at present there are very few specialists in allergic disease in Ireland.
+The single most important factor in our long waiting list is the lack of specialist clinical immunology doctors and nurses available to provide the increasing breadth of service required for an increasing number of patients.
+Increased recognition and referral of allergic disease is also a major factor in our long waiting times.
 We believe that this is a major unmet need across the health service.

-We are continuing to engage with St James’s Hospital management, Dublin Midlands Hospital Group and the HSE to secure the resources required to improve waiting times and improve our performance.
+We are continuing to engage with St James’s Hospital management, Dublin Midlands Hospital Group and the HSE to secure the resources required to improve all aspects of our service including waiting times.

-Immunology departments are operating in Beaumont and Galway Hospitals.
+Immunology departments also exist in Beaumont and Galway Hospitals.
 Please note clinical immunology services are not available in St Vincent’s Hospital, Mater Hospital, Cork University Hospital, Limerick University Hospital or other regional hospitals.

 • Contact allergy – please refer patients to our Dermatology Service.
 Our Immunology Service does not have access to patch testing.